ionos-cloud/ionosctl/docs/commands/ipblock/create.md

 ## Description

 Use this command to create/reserve an IpBlock in a specified location.
-The name, size, location options can be set.
+The name, size options can be provided.

 You can wait for the action to be executed using `--wait` option.

 Required values to run command:

 * IpBlock Location
-* IpBlock Name
-* IpBlock Size

 ## Options